Spine Surgeons conducting surgery for Schwannoma Tumors

 Treatment

-In order to search for any indicators of Schwannoma, the oncologist, a cancer expert, will ask about the patient’s whole medical history and evaluate all outward skin irritation.
+To search for any indicators of Schwannoma, the oncologist, a cancer expert, will ask about the patient’s whole medical history and evaluate all outward skin irritation.
 Treatment for schwannomas is based on the location of the abnormal growth, as well as if it hurts or is enlarging fast.
 Options for treatment include:

 Surgery

 The surgeon exposes the nerve, isolates the schwannoma from the healthy nerve tissue using precise microsurgical methods, and then eliminates it.
 It is crucial to seek the advice of a skilled surgeon like those at the Southwest Scoliosis and Spine Institute with experience in treating nerve tumors since some schwannoma surgical operations may need nerve restoration if the tumor’s removal will damage a nerve.
-The nerve function may improve quickly following successful surgery for treatments on peripheral nerve schwannomas, but if the schwannoma damaged muscles, they could take longer to mend.
+The nerve function may improve quickly following successful surgery for treatments on peripheral nerve schwannomas, but if the schwannoma damages muscles, they could take longer to mend.
 Muscle dysfunction or weakness can occasionally last a lifetime.
 After surgery to remove a vestibular schwannoma, symptoms including facial paralysis, hearing loss, and headaches may last for weeks or even months before getting better.

 Radiation therapy